 Hurmašice (Bosnian-Turkish 'hurma' = date) is the Ottoman-Bosnian syrup-soaked dessert that's served at Eid celebrations and weddings.
 The name comes from the cookies' shape (resembling pitted dates) — though the cookies contain no dates.
 The Sarajevo recipe uses semolina, which gives them their characteristic golden-grainy texture; the long syrup-soaking gives them their characteristic moisture.
 The dish came to Bosnia during 400 years of Ottoman rule (1463-1878), where similar syrup-soaked cookies (like Turkish şekerpare) were daily palace fare.
 Modern Bosnian families bake 50-100 hurmašice for every wedding and Eid; they keep for 2 weeks in airtight containers, making them perfect for advance preparation.
 The dessert is served alongside Bosnian coffee (kafa) from a džezva.

 Pick up a hurmašica — golden-brown semolina cookie shaped like a date, glistening with sugar syrup, walnut pieces clinging.
 Bite: the cookie is plump and saturated with sweet syrup, the semolina gives a slightly-grainy texture that's between cake and sponge, the lemon's citrus brightness cuts through the heavy sweetness, the cinnamon's warm-spice adds depth.
 Chew with a sip of Bosnian coffee — the coffee's bitterness perfectly balances the cookie's intense sweetness.
-Three or four hurmašice with strong coffee is the post-meal ritual that has crowned Bosnian celebrations for 400 years.
+Three or four hurmašice with strong coffee is the Bosnian post-meal ritual, unchanged for 400 years.

-Semolina (coarsely-ground durum wheat) gives hurmašice their characteristic grainy texture — different from all-purpose-flour cookies, which would be smoother.
+Semolina (coarsely-ground durum wheat) gives hurmašice their characteristic grainy texture — different from all-purpose-flour cookies, which would be smoother — and the hard-wheat grains can drink a lot of syrup without collapsing.
 The high yogurt content provides moisture and tang; the egg + baking powder + yogurt creates an airy crumb that's perfect for absorbing syrup.
-Pouring HOT syrup on HOT cookies is critical — the temperature differential creates capillary action that draws the syrup deep into the cookies (thermal contraction).
-Letting them rest 2+ hours allows complete syrup absorption.
-The lemon's acidity prevents the syrup from crystallizing.
+The temperature contrast between syrup and cookies is critical, but the classic rule is one-hot-one-cold rather than both hot: cooled (or warm) syrup is poured over the cookies straight from the oven.
+The hot, well-browned cookies have a Maillard-set crust that resists dissolving and open, heat-expanded pores that draw the cooler syrup deep in by capillary action; the temperature differential restrains the absorption rate so the cookies plump up fully without turning mushy or losing their ridged pattern.
+Letting them rest 2+ hours (ideally overnight) allows complete, even syrup absorption.
+The lemon's acidity inverts some of the sucrose into non-crystallizing invert sugar (glucose + fructose), keeping the syrup smooth and clear instead of going grainy.

 Variations